-Israel's first prime minister, David Ben-Gurion, eulogized the Baron: "I doubt that in the entire history of the Jewish people in the Diaspora, a period of 2000 years, one can find a person who will compare to the wonderful image of the builder of the Jewish community in the modern homeland of our day, the image of Baron Edmond de Rothschild."
+Israel's first Prime minister, David Ben-Gurion, eulogized the Baron: "I doubt that in the entire history of the Jewish people in the Diaspora, a period of 2000 years, one can find a person who will compare to the wonderful image of the builder of the Jewish community in the modern homeland of our day, the image of Baron Edmond de Rothschild."

 The 500 square kilometers of land purchased by "Hanadiv" were donated by the family to the State of Israel upon its establishment.
-About a decade later, at the end of the 1950s, the family transferred the lands of Caesarea (some 30 square kilometers) to the Rothschild Caesarea Foundation and invited the country to be a partner in the fund.
+About a decade later, at the end of the 1950s, the family transferred the lands of Caesarea (some 30 square kilometers) to the Rothschild Caesarea Foundation and invited the state to be a partner in the Foundation.

 The Foundation works to create an inclusive society by promoting excellence, diversity and leadership, to drive social changes, reduce social gaps and foster new leadership through higher education.

 The Hall of Names inaugurated at Yad Vashem